Time Ark

 As we walked I asked, “Are you here long or just visiting?”
 She was soon telling me all about herself.

 We crossed a bridge between rings, and as we came to the government complex I admitted my subterfuge and told her another truth, she was the most gorgeous woman I’d ever seen.
-As I left I tabbed my wrist key for basic exchange and said, “Call me if you’d like to go for another walk.”
+As I left her there, I tabbed my wrist key for basic exchange and said, “Call me if you’d like to go for another walk.”
 A few days later she did.

 #

 Discovery of a habitable planet is rare, finding one unoccupied is rarer still.
 But although this new world was open for business, progress at first was slow.
-Most interstellar ships aren’t built for atmosphere, and only the best funded operations could afford to bring the mass of landers and fuel with them.
-So at the end of a long journey a barrier remained.
-Lift and descent capacity was being built out, but this limitation remained a brake on development.
+Most interstellar craft aren’t built for atmosphere, and only the biggest operations could afford to bring the mass of landers and fuel with them.
+At the end of the journey, a barrier remained, lift and descent capacity a brake on development.
 Construction of the space elevator sparked a bonanza.

 Land drew settlers and opportunity brought the ambitious and the unscrupulous alike.
-There were fortunes to be made, and humans and other aliens from all the near reaches came.
-Some had sizable resources to draw upon.
+There were fortunes to be won, and humans and other aliens from all the near reaches raced to get the best.
+Some had sizable resources.
 Others simply cobbled together what they could and showed up.
-Some could afford the ride down and sought their future on the planet’s surface, while others, either from natural disposition or financial necessity, remained above.
-They traveled in style or as freight or barely made it in vessels long past service.
+Some sought their future on the planet’s surface while others, either from natural disposition or financial necessity, stayed above.
+They traveled in style and in stowage, in luxury or in machines long past service.
 I expect some perished along the way.

 #